 In the 1960s the vision of a worldwide network of computers by Dr. J.C.R.
 Licklider would lead to the ARPANET.
 In the paper “Man-Computer Symbiosis,” published in 1960, Licklider provided a guide for decades of computer research to follow.
 Larry Roberts, the principal architect of the ARPANET, would give credit to Licklider's vision.

 The next phase in the evolution of the Internet would be the work of Bob Kahn and Vinton Cerf during the 1970s to create TCP/IP.
+This new standard set of rules would enable different types of computers, with different hardware and software platforms, to communicate in spite of their differences.

 The creation of the internet is the work of many visionaries that we we discuss here at Geek History.
 In the stories that follow, Geek History explores who invented the internet and the many technology pioneers that are responsible for this vast telecommunications system.